 However, while there has been some major improvements to the form factor, some true wireless headphones are still a mixed bag of compromises, excelling at certain things while failing at others.
 The Bose SoundSport Free fall into that latter category, offering great sound and build quality with a few flaws that you should take into serious consideration.

 Wearing them for an extended period of time, you'll likely feel conflicted about the Bose SoundSport Free.
 You'll enjoy the sound quality one minute (usually in a quiet environment) and the next you'll find yourself unable to enjoy the music.
 If you can contend with the highs and the lows of these headphones, they're worth considering.
-But, if not, there's no shame on passing these up for models like the Sony WF-1000XM3 or the recently released Apple AirPods Pro.
+If not, there's no shame on passing these up for models like the Sony WF-1000XM3 or the recently released Apple AirPods Pro.

 There’s no getting around the fact that the Bose SoundSport Free are big headphones.
 The driver housings are the largest we’ve ever seen from a truly wireless pair of earbuds.
 Compound this with the fact that they stick out quite a bit and the result is a frustrating user experience.